mengbinhao/jack-note/docs/english/NPR.md

   - fragile adj
   - resumption n
   - recall n/vt
-  - confirm vt | confirmation
+  - confirm vt | confirmation | unconfirmed

   > a number from government makes it clear just how bad
   > this was led by a sharp drop in consumer spending